hzbadr/software-team-leader/chapter_01.md

 You can make time for the things you care about.
 A good team leader challenges the team and the people to solve their own problems.
 As people learn how to solve their own peoblem, team leader will have more free time.

-An ooportunity to learn new things everyday.
+An opportunity to learn new things everyday.

 Experiment with human beings.